Dawn Langley Simmons.

 In 1968 Gordon disappeared to Johns Hopkins University Hospital and reappeared as Dawn.
 The following year Dawn married John-Paul Simmons, a black mechanic.

 Verily, Charleston lost its shit.
-Of course mixed marriage still languishes some distance from universal acceptance (if you can name a mainstream Hollywood movie of recent years which revolves around an interracial couple, you’re doing better than me).
-In late-1960s South Carolina it was a step which not only almost ensured ostracism from both sides of the racial divide, it was officially illegal.
+In late-1960s South Carolina it was a step which not only almost ensured ostracism from both sides of the racial divide, the interracial union was also officially illegal (although the marriage is also described as the state’s first legal interracial marriage; nothing in this story is entirely fixed).
 The marriage announcement appeared on the obituary page of the local paper.

 All this and a gender reassignment!
 It appears that the Charlestonians’ chief objection to Dawn was not the substance of her utterly perplexing life passages, but that she drew attention to them, contravening a code of omertà which held sway over the socially unorthodox.
 The final straw for many who had hitherto sympathised with Dawn came when she was seen around Charleston showing off a prominent bump, with baby Natasha arriving in 1971.